samcondon4/SPHEREx-lab-tools/README.md

-See the full [SPHERExLabTools Documentation](https://spherexlogbook.caltech.edu/references/ControlSw/) and the [SPHERExLabTools Conference Proceedings](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12180/121804S/SPHERExLabTools-SLT--a-Python-data-acquisition-system-for-SPHEREx/10.1117/12.2630662.full?SSO=1) for more a description of the package architecture and use cases.
+See the full [SPHERExLabTools Documentation](https://spherexlogbook.caltech.edu/references/ControlSw/) and the [SPHERExLabTools Conference Proceedings](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12180/121804S/SPHERExLabTools-SLT--a-Python-data-acquisition-system-for-SPHEREx/10.1117/12.2630662.full?SSO=1) for a description of the package architecture and use cases.